 7. Law of cause and effect

 The law of cause and effect states that any action causes a reaction, Wilder says, and that whatever you put out—good or bad—you get right back.
 This spiritual law is also known as the universal law of karma.
-To harness the power of this law, be aware of how your actions and decisions are affecting not just yourself but everyone around you.
+To harness the power of this law, be aware of how your actions and decisions are affecting not just you but everyone around you.
 Focus on dismissing the negative energy that isn’t serving you and prioritize positive vibes.

 8. Law of compensation

-To be clear, compensation in this sense isn’t limited to employment arrangements or financial compensation.
-Rather, it’s about receiving compensation for all your contributions to the world around you, including the love, joy, and kindness you spread; it is all rewarded.
+To be clear, compensation in this sense isn't limited to employment arrangements or financial compensation.
+Rather, it's about receiving compensation for all of your contributions to the world around you, including the love, joy, and kindness you spread; it is all rewarded in unique ways.

 9. Law of relativity